erl_nif

 Same as erl_drv_rwlock_tryrwlock().

-Get the byte size of a resource object obj
+Get the byte size of a resource object obj obtained by

 Same as driver_system_info().